92green/dataparcels/packages/dataparcels-docs/src/docs/api/parcelBoundary/ParcelBoundary.md

 ParcelBoundary is a React component.
 It's job is to optimise rendering performance, and to optionally control the flow of parcel changes.

+Each ParcelBoundary is passed a Parcel, and by default the ParcelBoundary will only update when the Parcel's data changes.
+This avoids unnecessary re-rendering.

+There are also options for conditionally stopping changes from propagating out of the ParcelBoundary, which can be used for debounding and buffering changes.

 ```js
 import {ParcelBoundary} from 'react-dataparcels';
 ```